chef/chef-web-docs/chef_master/source/workstation_setup.rst

       knife client list

-   to return a list of clients (registered nodes and ChefDK installations) that have access to the Chef Infra Server.
+   to return a list of clients (registered nodes and Chef Workstation installations) that have access to the Chef Infra Server.
 For example:

    .. code-block:: bash